As death toll from Maui fire reaches 89, authorities say effort to count the losses is just starting

 Fueled by a dry summer and strong winds from a passing hurricane, the wildfires on Maui raced through parched brush covering the island.

-U.S. Fire Administrator Lori Moore-Merrell said the Lahaina fire moved quickly.
+“It outpaced anything firefighters could have done in the early hours,” U.S. Fire Administrator Lori Moore-Merrell said, adding that it moved horizontally, structure to structure and “incredibly fast.”

 “It was a low-to-the-ground fire.
 It was grass-fed by all evidence that we could observe today,” she said.

-“It outpaced anything firefighters could have done in the early hours,” she said, adding that it moved horizontally, structure to structure and “incredibly fast.”

 The most serious blaze swept into Lahaina on Tuesday and destroyed nearly every building in the town of 13,000, leaving a grid of gray rubble wedged between the blue ocean and lush green slopes.